lunapark/documentation/docs/en/guide/getting-started/introduction.md

+---
+description: "Understand what Luna Park is and how its visual programming framework builds fast, scalable web applications without code."
+---

 # What is Luna Park?

 Luna Park is a **visual programming framework**.
 It allows you to create **fast** and **scalable** web applications without having to write code.